SkyeActsOut/tootcord/README.md

-# tootcord
+# Tootcord

-A simple library for posting toots to one or multiple Mastodon server.
+A simple library for posting toots to one or multiple Mastodon server within a Discord.JS bot.

 ## Documentation